-If EastPack is put into liquidation or wound up, the assets (if any) available for distribution among the shareholders, after payment of secured and unsecured creditors, will be distributed by the Company to holders of shares in proportion to the amount paid up on their shares, and in accordance with the terms of issue of the securities (including any rights of priority attaching to a particular class of shares).
+If EastPack is put into liquidation or wound up, the assets (if any) available for distribution among the shareholders, after payment of secured and unsecured creditors (including holders of EastPack debt securities then on issue), will be distributed by the Company to holders of shares in proportion to the amount paid up on their shares, and in accordance with the terms of issue of the securities (including any rights of priority attaching to a particular class of shares).
 If there are insufficient assets to repay such amounts in full, the available assets would be divided between holders of each class of shares in proportion to the amounts paid up on their shares.

-The claims of any secured or unsecured creditors to whom the Company has issued debt will rank in priority to the claims of Shareholders.
+Amongst other liabilities that rank in priority to the Ordinary Shares on a liquidation of EastPack, the claims of any secured or unsecured creditors to whom the Company has issued debt securities will rank in priority to the claims of Shareholders.